swrd1337/swrd1337/README.md

 Hi, I'm **Alexei**.
 Nice to meet you! 😊
 <br>
-I'm a **Full Stack Software Developer** who builds engaging websites like this one and I also enjoy bringing new ideas to life.
+I'm a **Full Stack Software Developer** who builds engaging applications like *Sokudo* and *swrd-terminal* and I also enjoy bringing new ideas to life.
 <br>